ConorWilliams/taptimise/README.md

 * `--disable-debug`, disable saving run/debug data.
 * `--csv`, writes the optimised tap locations to a csv file as well as the html report.
 * `--scribble SCRIBBLE`, lets Taptimise read www.scribblemaps.com native csv output, argument is the house demand.
+* `--no-relax`, Disables the final pair wise 'relaxation' stage.
+Useful for debugging.

 Setting a maximum separation with `-m` will trigger automatic reruns each using more taps until a solution is found.
+This can take a very long time.

 Increasing the number of simulation steps with `-s` will improve the result at the expense of longer compute time.

+An effective 'auto' mode can be enabled by passing the flags `--steps 10 --scales 1000`.
+This will cause taptimise to loop through its cooling stage until it detects a stationary state.
+This is useful if you don't know how many Monte-Carlo steps to use and you don't want to risk overestimating.

 Setting the overload fraction with `-o` much less than 1.15 will cause non deterministic results.